 Bunches of bananas hang from racks at the wedding (above); the bride Ruby and her two daughters with headdresses made of kina banknotes (left).

-PICTURES: JOSHUA COUGHRAN & SHEENA HUGHES are busy with their allotted tasks - cooking food, tying toea shells and bilums and other items to poles, ready to display, or preparing for traditional dances from their village area.
+66 The marriage of a first-born son is an extra-special event, and this one had been some years in the planning. " are busy with their allotted tasks - cooking food, tying toea shells and bilums and other items to poles, ready to display, or preparing for traditional dances from their village area.
 Hanuabada, meaning 'big village' in Motu, and living up to its name, is like other coastal villages in Central Province, being renowned for hosting expansive and expensive marriage ceremonies.
 Over the years, traditional objects of value have been partly replaced by money and other valuables, such as cars and white goods, in such ceremonies.
 Today we have been invited to witness the ceremony of Ruby and Ua, the first-born son of Sir Moi Avei from Boera village, a few kilometres outside Port Moresby.
 As is common practice, Ruby and Ua have been married for some years and the union has produced a number of children.
 The marriage of a first-born son is an extra-special event, and this one has been some years in the planning.
 The underlying rationale behind the marriage ceremony is to cement the relationship between the families and clans of the bride and groom through the exchange of gifts.
 The day-long ceremony consists of various phases.
 One of the most important is the traditional display of food on the racks, followed by kuku heni, which involves the groom's aunts visiting the bride's parents' home.
 The next phase is aivara, the display of toea shells contributed by individual families.
 The final phase occurs when the traditionally dressed bride is accompanied on a walk by the groom's clan members.

-In this instance - and indicative of how Papua New Guinea has developed in the decades since Independence with interprovincial movement of people for education and work - today's ceremony is not just between clans of the bride's and groom's villages. >>
+In this instance - and indicative of how Papua New Guinea has developed in the decades since Independence with interprovincial movement of people for education and work - today's ceremony is not just between clans of the bride's and groom's villages.